 Also, because it has never happened, it’s out of sight out of mind.
 I believe it’ll be worse than any major earthquake or hurricane we’ve ever experienced.

-With that out of the way, we’ll now go over the impact of ash on our power grid.
+With that out of the way, let’s now go over the impact of ash on our power grid.

 #1 System outages from insulator flashovers

-What is an insulator?
-An insulator is electric hardware that has two purposes.
+What is an insulator? electric hardware that serves two purposes.

 - Mechanically support energized lines or electrical parts.
 Electrical conductors are heavy.
 Insulators help hold up conductors mounted to poles and towers you see as you drive on roads.